Tchaikovsky: Violin Concerto, I [live]

 Kennedy Center recital

-In the United States, Augustin Hadelich has performed with the Saint Paul and Los Angeles chamber orchestras, the Boston Symphony, Cleveland Orchestra, New York Philharmonic, The Philadelphia Orchestra and the symphonies of Alabama, Atlanta, Baltimore, Cincinnati, Colorado, Columbus, Florida, Fort Worth, Houston, Indianapolis, Jacksonville, Kansas City, Louisville, Nashville, New Orleans, Phoenix, San Diego, Seattle, Syracuse, Utah, Vancouver and the Saint Paul Chamber Orchestra.
+In the United States, Augustin Hadelich has also performed with the Saint Paul and Los Angeles chamber orchestras, the Boston Symphony, Cleveland Orchestra, New York Philharmonic, The Philadelphia Orchestra and the symphonies of Alabama, Baltimore, Colorado, Columbus, Florida, Fort Worth, Houston, Indianapolis, Jacksonville, Kansas City, Louisville, Nashville, New Orleans, Phoenix, Seattle and Utah.
 Festival appearances include Aspen, Blossom, Bravo!
 Vail Valley, Chautauqua (where he made his American debut in 2001), Eastern Music Festival, the Hollywood Bowl, Marlboro, La Jolla’s SummerFest, Seattle Chamber Music, Tanglewood and Mecklenburg-Vorpommern (Germany).

 Additional worldwide appearances include the Badische Staatskapelle/Karlsruhe, Deutsche Radio Philharmonie/Saarbrücken-Kaiserslautern, Dresden Philharmonic, Helsinki Philharmonic, Netherlands Philharmonic, Orchestre Philharmonique de Monte-Carlo, Orchestre Philharmonique de Strasbourg, Orquesta Sinfónica Nacional de México, RTE National Symphony Orchestra/Dublin and the Tokyo Symphony, as well as numerous chamber orchestras throughout Europe.
-He has collaborated with such renowned conductors as Kazuyoshi Akiyama, Lionel Bringuier, Justin Brown, Mei-Ann Chen, Karel Mark Chichon, Rafael Frühbeck de Burgos, Alan Gilbert, Hans Graf, Giancarlo Guerrero, Miguel Harth-Bedoya, Jakub Hr?ša, Jahja Ling, Hannu Lintu, Jun Märkl, Fabio Mechetti, Juanjo Mena, Kazushi Ono, Peter Oundjian, Vasily Petrenko, Christoph Poppen, Carlos Miguel Prieto, Larry Rachleff, Stefan Sanderling, Michael Stern, Yan Pascal Tortelier, Bramwell Tovey, Mario Venzago and Kazuki Yamada.
+He has collaborated with such renowned conductors as Roberto Abbado, Teddy Abrams, Herbert Blomstedt, Lionel Bringuier, Justin Brown, James Conlon, Christoph von Dohnányi, JoAnn Falletta, Rafael Frühbeck de Burgos, Alan Gilbert, Hans Graf, Giancarlo Guerrero, Miguel Harth-Bedoya, Jakub Hr?ša, Jahja Ling, Hannu Lintu, Jun Märkl, Sir Neville Marriner, Fabio Mechetti, Juanjo Mena, Andrés Orozco-Estrada, Peter Oundjian, Vasily Petrenko, Larry Rachleff, Michael Stern, Yan Pascal Tortelier, Bramwell Tovey and Jaap van Zweden.

 The 2006 Gold medalist of the International Violin Competition of Indianapolis, Mr. Hadelich is the recipient of Lincoln Center’s Martin E. Segal Award (2012), an Avery Fisher Career Grant (2009) and a Borletti-Buitoni Trust Fellowship in the UK (2011).

 Born in Italy in 1984, the son of German parents, Augustin Hadelich was born and raised in Italy.
 Residing in New York City since 2004, he holds an artist diploma from The Juilliard School, where he was a student of Joel Smirnoff.
 He plays on the 1723 “Ex-Kiesewetter” Stradivari violin, on loan from Clement and Karen Arrison through the Stradivari Society of Chicago.